Housing (Making rent, temporary housing solutions, etc.)

 Has your city instigated a ban on evictions?
 No utility shut offs?
 Be sure to add any restrictions that exist — Eviction Lab is tracking all updates.
 Click “View Outline” on your state to see a list of what policies are in place for you.
 (Reminder that these are at the state level and your local city might have additional rules in place to help.)

-The CARES Act provides a temporary moratorium on evictions for most residents of federally subsidized apartments, including those supported by HUD, USDA or Treasury (Low Income Housing Tax Credit developments) as well a moratorium on filings for evictions for renters in homes covered by federally-backed (FHA, Fannie Mae, and Freddie Mac) mortgages for 120 days after enactment.
-This searchable database and map allow some renters to identify if their home is covered by the CARES Act eviction moratoriums.
+The CARES Act provided a temporary moratorium on evictions for most residents of federally subsidized apartments, including those supported by HUD, USDA or Treasury (Low Income Housing Tax Credit developments) as well a moratorium on filings for evictions for renters in homes covered by federally-backed (FHA, Fannie Mae, and Freddie Mac) mortgages for 120 days after enactment.

 Worried about making rent

 Here are some resources to help specifically with rent.

 You can also look under the Income section for more resources

 Just Shelter verified May 28 2020 Rent laws and eviction are highly localized so it’s important to find an organization in your area that can help.
 Use Just Shelter’s map of these organizations across the country to find one that can help you.
 They filter organizations by Housing Assistance (for if you need help finding housing or paying for it), Legal Aid, and Tenant Rights, both of which can help you navigate issues with a landlord, housing unit, or eviction.

 National Coalition for the Homelessness verified May 28, 2020 Find out where to find resources and learn what to do if you’re about to become homeless.